mvromer/EnablePython/README.md

-# EnablePython
+# PythonSelect
-Select a Python distribution to use within a PowerShell environment
+Select a Python distribution to use within a PowerShell environment.